Some publishers now employ

 Which brings me on to the second point - the offence bit.

-In recent years, especially in YA, readers have routinely voiced criticisms of texts which are inauthentic, and this perhaps is why publishers are waking up to the diversity of readers their stories are being read by - and that is feeding the (good) move to consult.
+In recent years, especially in YA, readers have routinely voiced criticisms of texts which are inauthentic, and this perhaps is why publishers are waking up to the diversity of readers their stories are being read by.
+This perhaps is feeding the (good) move to consult.

 3) Sensitivity Readers